 If you want to be successful in any business or project, including software development, risk management is of the utmost importance.

-Without risk management, any unexpected issue may completely derail your progress.
-Whether that be a delay in development, change in project requirements, finding a critical bug, or having a team member leave their position.
+Without risk management, any unexpected issue may completely derail your progress, whether that be a delay in development, a change in project requirements, finding a critical bug, or having a team member leave their position.

 Are you ready to start your development project?